ShingoFukuyama/UILabel-FontSizeToFit/README.md

 label.numberOfLines = 1
 ```

+However, it works only when `numberOfLines` is 1.
-However, what if you want to make it more than one line?
+So, what if you want to make it more than one line?

 That is why this UILabel extension exists!